Best Places to Retire in Costa Rica - A Guide

 Best Places to Live.
 American expatriates are scattered throughout Costa Rica, most of them live in the suburbs surrounding San Jose such as Escazu, Santa Ana and Cuidad Colon.
 San Jose is the capital, and Turrialba is the so-called "Little Switzerland" area near there in the mountains.
 Quite a few ex-pats live in beach communities up and down the Pacific Coast while a smaller number of people live on the Caribbean coast.
-See the list of the Costa Rican cities we have reviewed in the top right hand column.
+Many small towns inland wouldn’t be great for expats; you would stick out and not have not much in common.
 Some people prefer living near the ocean, while others want to be in the mountains, hills, or a larger city.
 Smaller towns in the Central Valley such as Grecia, Sarchi, Naranjo, Palmares and San Ramon, and even smaller pueblos surrounding these towns.
-These towns and pueblos offer a relaxed pace of life, reasonable property prices and an overall lower cost of living - and probably will not have as many gringos living there.
+These towns offer a relaxed pace of life, reasonable property prices and an overall lower cost of living - and probably will not have as many gringos living there.
 Monteverde is a charming little group of towns founded by Quakers in the 1950s at an elevation of 5000'.
 Quepos and Manuel Antonio are nice places on the beach on the Pacific side.
 Jaco is a beach town with many gated developments, and there are many signs on billboards advertising high rises along its beautiful dark sand beaches.
 Playa hermosa has surfing championships.
-Cities and towns for which we have reviews are listed on the right sde of this page.
+Cities and towns for which we have reviews are listed on the right side of this page.
 See also our "Buyers Guide to Buying for Retirement in Costa Rica", a 2 part series.

 Owning Property.
 The Panama legal system is sluggish and inconsistent.
 The State Department states: The lack of clear title leads to competing claims to property and frequently to lawsuits.
 The judicial system’s capacity to resolve contractual and property disputes is weak and open to corruption.
 U.S. Citizens should exercise more due diligence in purchasing real estate than they would normally do in the United States.